rwdr0/personal-site/src/pages/blog/declarative-coding.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: Be, And It Is
+title: "'Be, And It Is'"
 description: public static void main (what?)- just give me what I want.
 tags: ["Hot Take", "Coding"]
-time: 5
+time: 6
 featured: true
 timestamp: 2025-09-07T08:49:21+00:00
 filename: declarative-coding
 ---

-# Declarative Programming: The Enlightenment We've Been Waiting For

-_Or: How I Stopped Micromanaging My Code and Started Living_
+# Let's go on a 6 minute Declarative Programming glazing session

-After two decades of writing imperative spaghetti, debugging step-by-step nightmares, and maintaining codebases that read like assembly instructions written by caffeinated squirrels, I've experienced a revelation.
+After few years of writing imperative spaghetti, debugging step-by-step nightmares, and maintaining codebases that read like assembly instructions written by caffeinated squirrels, I've experienced a revelation.
 Declarative programming isn't just a paradigm—it's enlightenment in syntactic form.
 It's the difference between being a code micromanager and being a digital architect of intent.

 ## The Imperative Prison We've Built Ourselves